Jhonve/GCN-Denoiser/README.md

 ### Acknowledgements

-Part of this implementations is based on [DGCNN](https://github.com/WangYueFt/dgcnn) and [GNF](https://github.com/bldeng/GuidedDenoising).
+Part of this implementation is based on [DGCNN](https://github.com/WangYueFt/dgcnn) and [GNF](https://github.com/bldeng/GuidedDenoising).